Hoon2724/Fall25_CSE416_Team2/README.md

 ### Problems & Our Solutions
 1. **Trust and Safety**
    - *Problem:* Open platforms make it difficult to verify user identity, leading to potential scams.
-   - *Solution:* By restricting sign-ups to school email addresses (e.g., `@sunykorea.ac.kr`), we ensure transactions occur only between verified students, creating a safer environment.
+   - *Solution:* By restricting sign-ups to Google accounts, we ensure transactions occur only between verified people, creating a safer environment.

 2. **Convenient Trading Environment**
    - *Problem:* Meeting strangers off-campus can be inconvenient and time-consuming.